riccardoEspositoXhpo/Binance-volatility-trading-bot/improvementIdeas.md

 - We only buy it after a certain time period (configurable) has passed and we still have room
 - We can only buy a stablecoin if that purchase would not take us to max coins

-## Volatility Cooloff Extension - TODO
+## Volatility Cooloff Extension - DONE

 - Extended the volatiliy cooloff to be twice the time interval in minutes
-- We could try to find positive changes in price but upwards trajectory too

 ## Issues Log